DefectDojo/django-DefectDojo/docs/content/en/usage/permissions.md

 ---
 title: "Permissions"
-date: 2021-02-02T20:46:28+01:00
+description: "Users have different functionality available to them, depending on their system-wide permissions and on the role they have as a member of a particular Product or Product Type."
-weight: 4
+weight: 3
 draft: false
 ---

 {{% alert title="Warning" color="warning" %}}
 The permissions described on this page only become active if you set the ``FEATURE_AUTHORIZATION_V2`` feature flag to ``True``.
 This feature is currently in beta, you should not use it in production environments.
 {{% /alert %}}

-Users have different functionality available to them, depending on their system-wide permissions and on the role they have as a member of a particular Product or Product Type.

 ## System-wide permissions